Random-Access-Exomemory/fosscord.py/docs/migrating.rst

 The functions passed to :meth:`AsyncIterator.map` or :meth:`AsyncIterator.filter` can be either coroutines or regular functions.

-You can also get single elements a la :func:`discord.utils.find` or :func:`discord.utils.get` via :meth:`AsyncIterator.get` or :meth:`AsyncIterator.find`: ::
+You can also get single elements a la :func:`fosscord.utils.find` or :func:`fosscord.utils.get` via :meth:`AsyncIterator.get` or :meth:`AsyncIterator.find`: ::

     my_last_message = await channel.history().get(author=client.user)